DPGNN: Dual-Perception Graph Neural Network for Representation Learning: Experiments

-To confirm the significance of our proposed node-to-hop attention mechanism, we visualize the node-to-hop attention value (Eq. \ref{eq:node_to_hop}) learned on the dataset Citeseer including topology space and feature space.
-We selected 100 nodes, and the generated multi-hop topology graph $\mathbf{A}^t$ and multi-hop feature graph $\mathbf{A}^f$ of Citeseer both adopted 2-hop neighborhood receptive field for information propagation.
-From Figure \ref{fig:n2h_att}, we can find that each node pays different attention to different-hop neighborhood information in topology space and feature space.
-Besides, the overall trend indicates that the attention value of the near-hop neighborhood is higher than that of the far-hop neighborhood.
-The aforementioned analysis implies the importance of learning node level attention to multi-hop information.
+To confirm the significance of node-specific message output design, we visualize the output control coefficient ($o_{v\iota}$ in Eq.\ref{eq:soft-weighted}) learned in topology space and feature space for Citeseer dataset.
+The step-length $L^t$ in topology space and the step-length $L^f$ in feature space for Citeseer are both set to 2.
+We selected 100 nodes to visualize.
+From Figure \ref{fig:n2h_att}, we can find that each node pays different attention to different-step message passing in topology space and feature space.
+Besides, the overall trend indicates that the attention value of the short-step messages is higher than that of the long-step messages.
+The aforementioned analysis implies that the differential control of node-specific message aggregation under different step lengths is meaningful.